timkindberg/zusteller/README.md

 })
 ```

-But now we can use react-query and zustand together seamlessly.
+Oh wait, but now we can compose other hooks!
+So we *can* use react-query.
+Would you look at that?

 ```js
 import create from 'zusteller'